 "The Catskills take me back to my childhood spent exploring, hiking, swimming, and skiing, co-owner Bjorn Boyer told Travel + Leisure.
 “We believe access to those experiences appeals to many people, whether it reminds them of their own childhoods or serves as an escape from city life.”

 Just over two hours from New York City (depending on traffic, of course), Eastwind’s guest rooms and A-frame cabins slope upward along Windham Mountain.

 Guests can bed down in one of 16 guest rooms and suites — decorated with hand-woven Turkish rugs, custom wall-hangings, and Masaya & Co. furniture — or opt for one of the three Lushna Cabins, which have private fire pits and stunning mountain views.

 As a year-round property, travelers can come here to indulge all sorts of cravings for nature and active adventures, including skiing, horseback riding, fly fishing, hiking, mountain biking, and kayaking.

 “My wife and I have always enjoyed being able to be active all four seasons, and the unique activities that can be enjoyed in each, ” Boyer said.

-But Eastwind also emphasizes communal spaces, offering visitors ample opportunities to mingle around communal spaces like the swimming pool, oversized hot tub, and sauna; the Salon cocktail and coffee bar; and a front lawn with a fire pit and spacious deck.
+But Eastwind also emphasizes communal spaces, offering visitors ample opportunities to mingle at the Salon cocktail and coffee bar and on their front lawn with a fire pit and spacious deck.